 The FMLA is a case study of elected officials on both sides of the aisle — and advocacy groups representing diverse interests — joining together to support common sense public policy for the good of our nation.
 Read a more detailed history here.

 The FMLA also offers compelling evidence that progress is possible, even in the face of adversity, and that some victories are well worth the struggle.
-In the 20 years since its enactment, the FMLA has been used more than 100 million times and has helped mothers and fathers, husbands and wives, sons and daughters... all across the country.
+In the more than 20 years since its enactment, the FMLA has been used more than 200 million times and has helped mothers and fathers, husbands and wives, sons and daughters... all across the country.

 However, not everyone is eligible for the FMLA and many people cannot afford to take the unpaid leave it provides.